 Say you've settled on a concept--now what?
 Take time to consider the scope and source(s) of your content.
 For example, when I was planning the pet peeve piece, I had to think of situations that annoy EMS providers in general--not just me--and make sure there were enough of those peeves to fill a column.
 My list was even longer than I'd anticipated, so I prioritized the peeves--in case there wasn't room for all of them--and started making notes about what to write for each one.
 I felt the story that emerged had entertainment value because of its broad appeal and potential to tweak emotions.

 Remember, you're writing for your readers.
 Take showers, mow lawns, drive around the block--whatever it takes to generate fresh, attractive ideas.
-Next month we'll discuss how to propose those ideas to media people.
+In part 3, we'll discuss how to propose those ideas to media people.